Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Applications

 We use RF as the classification algorithm for its better accuracy than other popular algorithms' on the Casa Colina dataset.
 Leveraging the RF algorithm, we apply the greedy-search-based and exhaustive-search-based multilayer frameworks to predict the rehabilitation outcome of each of the $17$ activities.
 For example, Figure~\ref{fig:casa_multilayers} shows the results for predicting the Toileting activity: ITCA indicates the same optimal class combination in both frameworks: $\{1,2,(3,4),5,(6,7)\}$ in layer $K=5$, where levels 3 and 4 are combined, and so are levels 6 and 7.

-To evaluate the ITCA results for the $17$ activities, we calculate the prediction accuracy by RF for our ITCA-guided combinations, the expert-suggested combination, and the hierarchical-clustering-based combinations (defined in Section~\ref{sec:clustering}; the results are based on the average linkage).
+To evaluate the results of ITCA for the $17$ activities, we calculate the prediction accuracy by RF for our ITCA-guided combinations (using the exhaustive-search-based multilayer framework), the expert-suggested combination, and the hierarchical-clustering-based combinations (defined in Section~\ref{sec:clustering}; the results are based on the average linkage).
 Note that the prediction accuracy for different class combinations may differ even if the best guess algorithm (i.e., the na\"ive algorithm that assigns data points to the largest class---a baseline control) is used.
 Hence, for a fair comparison, we evaluate each class combination by the 5-fold CV prediction accuracy improvement of the RF algorithm from the best guess algorithm.

 Figure~\ref{fig:casa_comparison} shows the comparison results for eight activities, for which ITCA selects class combinations with $K$'s closest to $5$ (i.e., the number of combined levels suggested by experts).
 We find that, compared with the expert-suggested combination and the hierarchical-clustering-based combinations, the ITCA-guided combinations consistently lead to more balanced classes (which are more difficult to predict, as indicated by the lower prediction accuracy of the best guess algorithm) and more significant improvement in prediction accuracy.
-Figure~\ref{fig:casa_itca} and Tables~\ref{table:casa_selected}--\ref{table:casa_comparison} (in Supplementary Material) summarize for all 17 activities the ITCA-guided class combinations and their corresponding prediction accuracy (i.e., the ACC criterion defined in Appendix~\ref{sec:alternative_criteria}), as well as the ITCA values.
+Figure~S5 and Tables~S8--S9 (in Supplementary Material) summarize for all 17 activities the ITCA-guided class combinations and their corresponding prediction accuracy (i.e., the ACC criterion defined in Appendix~\ref{sec:alternative_criteria}), as well as the ITCA values.

 As a side note, we argue that it is inappropriate to use the prediction accuracy improvement (from the best guess) as a class combination criterion.
-The reason is that the prediction accuracy of the best guess, though serving as a baseline accuracy, does not necessarily reflect the class resolution.
-For example, an outcome encoded as two classes with equal probabilities has a lower resolution than another outcome encoded as three classes with probabilities 0.5, 0.25, and 0.25; however, the best guess algorithm has the same prediction accuracy $0.5$ for the two outcomes.
+The reason is that the prediction accuracy of the best guess, though serving as a baseline accuracy, does not necessarily reflect the classification resolution.
+For example, an outcome encoded as two classes with equal probabilities has a lower classification resolution than another outcome encoded as three classes with probabilities 0.5, 0.25, and 0.25; however, the best guess algorithm has the same prediction accuracy $0.5$ for the two outcomes.